nuclio/nuclio/docs/reference/triggers/kafka.md

 When a partition is assigned to a replica, its messages will be handled one by one by a worker.
 A user can configure how many workers a single replica contains and how these are allocated when a message arrives.

 #### How many workers should my replica have?
 Currently the number of workers is statically determined by the user.
 The fewer workers there are, the less memory a replica consumes, but the more time a partition will have to wait until a worker becomes available to handle its messages.
-A good rule of them is to set this to `ceil((number of partitions / max number of replicas) * 1.2)`.
+A good rule of thumb is to set this to `ceil((number of partitions / max number of replicas) * 1.2)`.

 For example, if you have 16 paratitions and you set your max number of replicas to 4 then during steady state each replica will handle `16 / 4 = 4` partitions.
 However, if one of the replicas goes down, each replica will handle `16 / 3 = 5 or 6` partitions.
 Following the formula above we set max workers to `ceil((16 / 4) * 1.2) = 5`.
 We will spend an extra worker during steady state but allow for a single replica to go down without adding too much stalling during processing.